 The entries will be sorted by category and classification.
 Each category will be assigned to a team of three judges.
 The team will then review each entry in their assigned categories and the judges’ scores will be averaged for a final score.
 The chair will then make the appropriate point deductions as indicated in Contest Penalties.

-The top scoring entries in each category and classification will be awarded Gold, Silver, Bronze, and Honorable Mention Awards if they receive a minimum score of 90% for Gold, 80% for Silver, and 70% for Bronze.
+The top scoring entries in each category and classification will be awarded Gold, Silver, and Bronze Awards if they receive a minimum score of 90% for Gold, 80% for Silver, and 70% for Bronze.
 Assuming there are sufficient entries, these four awards will be awarded in each of the Small, Medium, and Large classifications in each category.
 In the case of a tie, entries receiving the same score will receive the same level award.

 Grand Prize judging process: The top scoring entry from each of the Small, Medium, and Large classifications will be ranked against each other.
 All six judges will rank the contenders for Grand Prize.
 In the case of a tie, the chair will rank the contenders to break the tie so there will be only one Grand Prize winner per category.

 If a voting delegate feels their institution is improperly classified, he/she may write an appeal, not to exceed 200 words, stating the classification they think their institution should be assigned and the reasons why.
 To be considered, appeals must be included with the entry.
 The appeal will be reviewed by the dining awards chair prior to the judging.
 The decision of the dining awards chair is final.